Hot Flies Specials

 The South Fork is a freestone river that flows into Buffalo Bill Reservoir from the SW.
 Most of the river is private water with limited angler access until the Shoshone Forest Boundary near Valley.

 Browns, cutthroat and brook trout are the objects of desire.
+The trout are looking up for hoppers, dray drakes, caddis and pale morning duns!

 Don't forget your bear spray!!